Moorhead leader decries diversion decision, feels 'abandoned'...

-Her voice shaking, it was the most powerful denunciation yet from a Moorhead official of the Minnesota Department of Natural Resources' decision to block construction of a dam that's key to the F-M diversion.
-The DNR's argument against the project reflected those made by upstream opponents.
+Her voice shaking, it was the most powerful denunciation yet from a Moorhead official of the Minnesota DNR's decision to block construction of a dam that's key to the F-M diversion.
+The DNR's argument against the project reflected those made by upstream opponents—including members of the audience Peterson addressed in Breckenridge, which applauded when he said the state was prepared to sue.

-Gov. Mark Dayton weighed by saying that the dam flooded more land in Minnesota than in North Dakota, but provided more protection in North Dakota.
+Dayton weighed in by saying the dam flooded more land in Minnesota than in North Dakota, but provided more protection in North Dakota, a point also made in Breckenridge.

-Because it's been years since the last big flood, officials piled sandbags on the podium and Fargo Mayor Tim Mahoney donned the yellow safety vest he wore during the desperate 2009 flood fight.
+Because it's been years since the last big flood, officials piled sandbags on the podium and Fargo Mayor Tim Mahoney donned the yellow safety vest he wore during the desperate 2009 flood fight as a visual reminder.

-The sandbags were a reminder of the DNR's position that new dikes and emergency measures such as sandbags and temporary clay levees used in 2009 should be good enough for any future flood fight.
+The DNR's position is that new dikes and emergency measures such as sandbags and temporary clay levees used in 2009 should be good enough for any future flood fight.

 Mahoney has called the idea "ridiculous" and, on Thursday, he said again that sandbags are not a good way to fight a flood.